 Maryland – Cruise on Chesapeake Bay

 Explore the Chesapeake Bay with your travel buddy aboard a pet friendly cruise!
-Tours depart from Annapolis, Baltimore, and St. Michaels, and there are countless privately-operated charter boats available in harbors up and down the bay that are happy to welcome your pets.
+Arrange a tour from Annapolis, Baltimore, or St. Michaels.
+Or contact one of the countless privately-operated charter boats available in harbors up and down the bay, most of whom are happy to welcome your pets.

 Delaware – Walking Tour of Historic New Castle

-If you love strolling with your pet along tree-lined streets, admiring beautiful examples of colonial Dutch and Federal architecture, and learning a bit about the early history of our country, a walking tour of New Castle will be right up your alley.
-Check the local calendar for pet friendly events when planning your trip.
+It sounds like a walking tour of New Castle will be right up your alley!
+Be sure to check the local calendar for pet friendly events when planning your trip.

 New Jersey – The Jersey Shore at Wildwood Dog Beach

-Wildwood’s beach is lovely, spacious, family-friendly, and free to use.
-But the best part is that your pet can come along!
-Dogs on leashes are welcome all day, every day – just look for the gigantic fire hydrant and enjoy a day of sand and surf together.
+Dogs on leashes are welcome from dawn to dusk, every day on the Wildwood dog beach between Glenwood and Maple Avenues.
+Just look for the gigantic fire hydrant and enjoy a day of sand and surf together.

 Pennsylvania – Lehigh Gorge Scenic Railway

-The Lehigh Gorge Scenic Railway welcomes pets aboard their vintage coaches.
+All aboard!
+The Lehigh Gorge Scenic Railway welcomes pets on their vintage coaches.
 Powered by diesel engines and departing from the old railroad station in historic downtown Jim Thorpe, the narrated trips lasts about 70 minutes and follow 16-mile route along the Lehigh River as it winds through the gorge.

 Beautiful gardens await your arrival on this pet friendly road trip through the Southeast.
 Wander the paths through Rock City, where on a clear day you can view seven states!
 Then admire the last large-scale romantic-style garden at Magnolia Plantation.
 Finally, spend a day exploring the formal gardens and wooded trails of the 8,000-acre Biltmore Estate.